Asteski/WinMac/README.md

 [Wiki](https://github.com/Asteski/WinMac/wiki) have ton of very useful information, which can help you understand WinMac components capabilities and configuration to modify them to your liking.

 There are many dock customization you can find around the web, including [DeviantArt](https://www.deviantart.com/search?q=winstep+dock+windows).

-## Planned features

-- custom WinMac theme,
-- toggle theme script,
-- more keyboard shortcuts,
-- more and improved functions.

 ## Credits to